-[7:157] “Those who follow the gentile messenger prophet (al-rasoola al-nabiya al-ummiya) (Muhammad) whom they find written for them in the Torah and the Gospel; he (the gentile messenger prophet) enjoins them to the right, and prevents them from the evil, and he makes lawful for them the good things, and forbids the bad things for them, and he removes their burden on them and the shackles that are upon them.
+[7:157] “Those who follow the messenger, the gentile prophet (al-rasoola al-nabiya al-ummiya) (Muhammad) whom they find written in the Torah and the Gospel with them; he (the gentile prophet) enjoins them with the truth, and forbids them from the evil, and makes lawful for them the good things, and makes unlawful for them the bad things, and removes their burden on them and the shackles that are upon them.
 So, those who believe in him, and honor him, and support him, and follow the light that was sent down with him; these are the successful ones.”

-[7:158] Say: “O people, I (Muhammad) am a messenger of God to you all, the One to whom is the sovereignty of heavens and the earth.
-There is no other god beside He, He gives life and causes death.”
-So you shall believe in God and His gentile messenger prophet (fa-aaminoo billahi wa-rasoolihi al-nabiyi al-ummiyi), who believes in God and His words, and follow him (His gentile messenger prophet) so that you may be guided.
+[7:158] Say: “O people, I (Muhammad) am a messenger of God to you all, the One to whom is sovereignty of the heavens and the earth.
+There is no other god beside He, who gives life and causes death.”
+So you shall believe in God and His messenger, the gentile prophet (fa-aaminoo billahi wa-rasoolihi al-nabiyi al-ummiyi), who believes in God and His words, and follow him (the gentile prophet) so that you may be guided.

 The Muslim scholars derived the illiteracy claim for Muhammad from the above verses (7:157-158)of the Quran.
 They say that the Arabic word “Ummy” means illiterate.
 It is true that in today’s standard Arabic, “illiterate” is one of the meanings of this word but this is not a compelling evidence that “Gentile” cannot be another meaning of it.
 In fact, if we study the Quran carefully where this word is found in the Quran, its usage has always been in the context of “the people of the scripture” vs. “the gentiles” to confirm its meaning to be “Gentile”.